dmulyalin/ccmd/README.md

 Only Python 3.x.
 Script uses standart python libraries such as os, copy, subprocess, threading etc.

 ## Supported OS.
-So far tested on Windows 7,10 and Linux Ubuntu/CentOS only.
+Tested with Windows 7,10 and Ubuntu/CentOS.